Hycord/seniorstudios-application-backend/README.md

 - Have the LTS Node.js version available
 - Have docker available (if using)

-1. Create a MySQL server that you have access to.
+1. Create a MariaDB server that you have access to.
 Doesn't matter where or how just make sure you can push to a specified db
-2. Copy .env.prod -> .env and fill in the values as needed (Please replace the JWT secret!)
+2. Copy .env.example -> .env and fill in the values as needed (Please replace the JWT secret!)
 3. run `npm install`
 4. run `npm run init`
 5. run `npm run dev` and you will see messages in the console instructing you as to the port you have selected.
 (Go [here](https://localhost:3000/api-docs) to view API docs once the project is running locally)

 ### Docker Deployment

-To deploy the project locally with docker you will still need to follow steps 1-2 of "Local Development" however you should just be able to type "docker build . -t backend" to build the project and "docker run backed" to run it once you've configured your database settings appropriately
+To deploy the project locally with docker you will still need to follow steps 1-2 of "Local Development" however you should just be able to type "docker build . -t backend" to build the project and "docker run backed" to run it once you've configured your database settings appropriately.

+You can also use "docker compose up" to start both redis and mariadb locally then "npm run build && npm run start" or "npm run dev" after configuring environment variables

 ## API Documentation